mpickem/hdf5_wrapper/README.md

 A minimalistic compilation script can be found in `compile_gfortran.sh` and `compile_ifort.sh`.

 ## General thoughts
-This wrapper tries to mimic unix-like pathing wherever possible.
-Group and dataset access is done with the typical unix-like path formalism (e.g. `/group1/group2` where the leading and trailing `/` are optional) similarly to the Python library `h5py`.
+This wrapper tries to mimic unix-like behavior: Group and dataset access is done with typical unix-like path formalism (`/` is the root folder; nested groups can be created via `/group1/group2`) similarly to the Python library `h5py`.
 The data read-in routines can be used by simply providing allocatable data arrays of the most commonly used datatypes in Fortran (see below).
-Please note that I did not include any dimension or datatype checks.
+Please note that there are no dimensionality or datatype checks.
 While the majority of routines are subroutines (`call` keyword required) some are simple functions which either return `logical` or `integer` datatypes.
 These are marked accordingly in [Summary of commands](#Summary-of-commands).
 ### Implicit data transposition
-Here I simply want to mention one of the biggest pitfalls when handling hdf5 files with Fortran, namely the implicit data transposition.
-Already when creating a simple file with a multidimensional dataset and looking at said file with an external tool (e.g. `h5ls -lr <filename>`) one notices that the dataset dimensions are reversed.
-That means if we, inside Fortran, create a three-dimensional dataset with a shape of `[ 4, 8, 2 ]`, inspecting it with `h5ls` will show a shape of `[ 2, 8, 4]`.

-This is not a bug and simply illustrates the difference between the row-major order of C, Python, etc. and the column-major order of Fortran.
-When saving the dataset with Fortran it will be stored as the contiguous memory as Fortran sees it (column-major).
-Opening the same dataset with other tools this data will be interpreted as row-major which causes the full transposition of the dataset.
-This implicit data transposition is important to keep in mind when handling Fortran in combination with other row-major languages
+One of the biggest pitfalls when handling hdf5 files with Fortran is the implicit implicit data transposition.
+While languages like C and Python employ row-major ordering, Fortran employs column-major ordering.
+This must be be kept in mind when interfacing these languages.
+Creating a three-dimensional dataset with a shape of `[ 4, 8, 2 ]` via this wrapper will be naturally result in an array shape with a full transposition `[ 2, 8, 4]` in C, Python, and tools like `h5ls` provided by the HDF5 library.
 ### A few handy commands
-As already mentioned, when inspecting hdf5 files from the shell `h5ls` (installed with the hdf5 installation) is a good tip.
+Inspecting hdf5 files from the shell can easily be done with `h5ls`.
+Some helpful flags include
-Here are some of my most commonly used commands:
 * `h5ls -lr`: (**r**)ecursively (**l**)ist all groups and datasets
 * `h5ls -vlr`: (**v**)erbosely and (**r**)ecursively (**l**)ist everything (this includes attributes, datatypes, etc.)
 * `h5ls -d`: inspect the (**d**)ata directly by simply appending the full unix-like path after the file without space (e.g. `file.hdf5/group1/dset`)